A load can be held by a closed centre directional valve although it will gradually lower due to leakage across the spool.

 A flow control valve will generate a backpressure onto the outlet of the pilot operated check valve when operated.
 When the PO check valve is piloted open from the other side of the cylinder during lowering the oil from behind the pilot piston is displaced into the outlet port, which then connects to the inlet of the flow control.
 The backpressure generated by the flow control valve will oppose the pilot pressure opening the PO check valve and if it is higher than the pilot pressure the PO check will close.
 As soon as the PO check valve closes, the backpressure will decay and the PO check will open again.
 This will cause an unstable lowering condition.

-The problem of back pressure in pilot lines can be overcome by using an externally vented PO check valve so that the oil from behind the pilot piston is now piped separately back to tank.
-This solution often creates problems because it is often not easy or practical to run a drain line back for the PO check valve to tank when it is mounted by the actuator.
-Sun does offer a version that is vent to atmosphere that fits into the three port cavity but over a long period of time there is always the possibility of a small leakage of oil, which may not be acceptable.
+The problem of back pressure in pilot lines can be overcome by using an externally vented PO check valve so that the oil from behind the pilot piston is now piped separately back to the tank.
+This solution often creates problems because it is often not easy or practical to run a drain line back for the PO check valve to tank when it is mounted on the actuator.
+Companies do offer a version that is 'vent to atmosphere', these will fit into the three port cavity but over a long period of time, there is always the possibility of a small leakage of oil, which may not be acceptable.

 An alternative solution to overcome the pilot pressure problems is to use a counterbalance valve.
 This also offers better load control.

 When the load control valve replaces the PO check valve and speed control is still required the flow control is now transferred to meter the flow into the actuator.
 This is because the performance of the counterbalance valve, like the PO check valve, can be affected by backpressure.